December 30, 2025 (5mo ago)

 Local-First AI Control: Claude Code now controls my Dyson

-Built an MCP server that lets me tell Claude 'make the air quieter' and it just works.
-Turns out teaching LLMs to speak MQTT is way more interesting than I expected.
+Built an MCP server so I can tell Claude 'make the air quieter' and have it actually happen.
+Teaching an LLM to speak MQTT was far more interesting than I expected.

 It started with a tweet.